charancherry007/Cherry/README.md

 - **jsClickElement(String xpath)**: Executes a click action on the specified element using JavaScript, ensuring reliable interaction even in cases where traditional click methods may fail, thereby enhancing the robustness of automated tests.
 - **saveValue(String objectName, Object value)**: Stores a value under a specified reference name, enabling easy retrieval and management of data throughout your automated tests, and facilitating better organization and clarity in your test scripts.
 - **getValue(String objectName)**: Retrieves the stored value associated with the specified reference name, allowing for efficient data access and manipulation within your automated tests, and promoting better test organization and clarity.
+- **clickAction(String xpath)**: Utilizes the Actions class in Selenium to perform click action.
+- **keyboardActions(String keys)**: Method takes a string of space-separated key commands and performs corresponding keyboard actions using Selenium's Actions class.
+It supports various keys such as "Enter," "Tab," "Backspace," and combinations like "Ctrl+A," "Ctrl+C," and "Ctrl+V," as well as handling Shift key presses.
+For any unrecognized keys, it sends them as regular keystrokes.
+- **waitUntilPageLoaded()**: Checks if the web page has fully loaded by executing a JavaScript command that returns the document's readiness state.
+- **scrollRecursively(String xpath)**: Method scrolls through a webpage to load additional elements matching a specified XPath.
+It initially retrieves the elements and enters a loop where it scrolls to the last element, waits for the page to load, and checks if new elements have been loaded.
+The process continues until no new elements are found or an exception occurs.
+It also handles exceptions, specifically logging if no elements are found or if any other error occurs during the scrolling process.
+- **commonWait(int seconds)**: It pauses the execution of the current thread for a specified number of seconds by using Thread.sleep().
+It takes an integer parameter representing the duration in seconds, converts it to milliseconds, and handles any InterruptedException by restoring the thread's interrupted status.
+- **getProperty(String xpath, String attribute)**: Retrieves the value of a specified attribute from a web element identified by the given XPath.
+- **executeJS(String xpath, String arguments)**: Executes a JavaScript snippet on a web element identified by the given XPath.

 # In-Pipeline